 vs. 11 And the multitudes were saying, “This is the prophet Jesus, from Nazareth in Galilee.”
 (NASB)

-My feeling is that perhaps on that momentous day hopes were high but faith was shallow.
-The people knew what they wanted but did not expect what they were offered.
-Many of the Jews were anxious for deliverance.
+My feeling is, perhaps on that momentous day hopes were high, but faith was shallow.
+The people knew what they wanted, but did not expect what they were offered.
+The majority of Jews were anxious for deliverance.
 Off and on they had been in bondage to gentile nations for centuries.
-At the time it happened to be the Romans who were calling the shots.
-The problem was they were only looking for physical deliverance from oppressive authority while ignoring the fact that they desperately needed spiritual deliverance from their bondage to the sin nature and Satan.
+During that time it happened to be the Romans who were calling the shots.
+The problem was they were only looking for physical deliverance from oppressive authority, while ignoring the fact they desperately needed spiritual deliverance from their bondage to the sin nature and Satan.
 God’s plan usually requires that spiritual deliverance must precede physical deliverance.
-The sad fact seems to indicate that the pride and arrogance of most of the religious leaders caused such acute spiritual blindness and hardening of the heart that they missed the truth when the Truth stood in their midst, with the additional repercussion of misleading the people who trusted them to impart the Word of God and it became a case of the blind leading the blind.
+The sad fact seems to indicate the pride and arrogance of most of the religious leaders caused such acute spiritual blindness and hardening of the heart that they missed the truth when the Truth stood in their midst, with the additional repercussion of misleading the people who trusted them to impart the Word of God.
+It became a case of the blind leading the blind.
 These people were not looking for the meek, gentle and lowly Jesus to deliver their souls from damnation, riding into town on a donkey.
-They were looking for a guy like Hercules, riding into town in a splashy chariot with a team of white horses, having invincible power, ready to crush the Roman authorities, avenging the humiliation endured by the Jews, throwing off Roman domination, rule and oppression thus elevating the nation of Israel to the position of world prominence they thought they so richly deserved.
+They were looking for a guy like Hercules, riding into town in a splashy chariot with a team of white horses, having invincible power, ready to crush the Roman authorities, avenging the humiliation endured by the Jews, throwing off Roman domination, rule and oppression, and thus elevating the nation of Israel to the position of world prominence and prestige they thought they so richly deserved.

 But to refer to the Christ as just a prophet?
 And a prophet from Nazareth at that!
-I’m reminded of Nathanael’s response after being told by Philip that the Christ is here: “Can any good thing come out of Nazareth?”
+I’m reminded of Nathanael’s response after being told by Philip the Christ is here!
+“Can any good thing come out of Nazareth?” he asked.
 Another issue comes to mind.
 Where do we find in scripture any account of any prophet arriving in any town calling so much attention to himself?
 I can’t think of any.
 It’s just my opinion, and I’m sure you get my point.

 vs. 37 “O Jerusalem, Jerusalem, who kills the prophets and stones those who are sent to her!
 How often I wanted to gather your children together, the way a hen gathers her chicks under her wings, and you were unwilling.